 Like the idea of leading an active, outdoor lifestyle 52 weeks a year?

-San Diego has the climate and the landscape to allow you to enjoy outdoor adventures, like paddle boarding, hiking, surfing.
+San Diego has the climate and the landscape to allow you to enjoy outdoor adventures, like hiking, whale watching, and camping.

 Unlike a lot of places in America, you can enjoy an afternoon hike in the middle of February.